Investigate a Range Top Fire with NFE

 Range top residue can indicate an area of origin and the materials involved.

-Thermal patterns can indicate whether a burner was on and whether cookware was involved in the fire, as they show which items were exposed to the highest temperature.
+Thermal patterns can indicate if a burner was on and if cookware was involved in the fire, as they show which items were exposed to the highest temperature.

 Combustibles on the range surface can be a possible first material ignited.